Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

     * Description - A short description of the service
     * Image - An icon or image to be associated with the service

-5. Add / edit Endpoint information, if available, and then click **Next**.
+5. If [requirements](#create-a-mock-endpoint) are met, there will be an option to create a mock or runtime endpoint.
+If mock endpoint creation is selected, then fill in the mock endpoint inputs according to the information [provided](#create-a-mock-endpoint).If requirements are not met, then the only option available will be runtime endpoint.
+Simply add / edit Endpoint information, if available, and click **Next**.
 6. Click **Save**.

 ## Delete an API service